-CDC REPORT TO CONGRESS: FY22
+CDC REPORT TO CONGRESS: FY22 & FY23

-CDC’s priorities for the 317 Program in FY 2022 include:
+The CDC’s priorities for the Section 317 Immunization Program for FY 2024 include:

-Preserving core public health immunization infrastructure at the local, state, and federal levels;
+Preserving core public health immunization infrastructure at the local, state, and federal levels